 Tumor malignancies originating in the central nervous system (CNS) account for only 2% of all cancers but are correlated with a high mortality and morbidity rate.
 In 2013, the National Cancer Institute reported over 23,000 new cases of CNS resident tumors and 14,080 deaths that were attributed to brain tumors [1].
 Despite improvements in cancer diagnostics and therapeutics, the five-year survival rate for both localized and distant CNS tumors remains at a mere 35%.
 Astoundingly, since 1975, the five-year survival rate has only increased from 22.8% to 34.3% [1].
 In excess of 50% of the patients who were diagnosed with CNS tumors in 2013 were expected to die from the disease, with a median survival rate of one year [2].
 Glioblastoma multiforme (GBM), a primary brain tumor, demonstrates the necessity for innovation in neurooncology treatment.
 As one of the greatest challenges for neurosurgery and oncology of our century, there is currently no cure for GBM, and its phenotypic symptoms are devastating.
-According to Jain, et al., the deficiencies in the ability to treat GBM are mostly attributed to the lack of our knowledge of the pathophysiology of GBM, the limited access of chemotherapeutic agents to the site of the source are credited.

-Received 03/02/2014 Review began 03/03/2014 Review ended 04/04/2014 Published 04/06/2014 provided the original author and
+Received 03/01/2014 Review began 03/03/2014 Review ended 04/03/2014 Published 04/06/2014